9 Things to Know BEFORE Moving to Orlando, FL

 The amazing opportunities.

 The Orange County Public School System is another school system that teaches over 200,000 students.
 With 202 public schools in the district alone, choose an elementary, middle, and high school.
 Before finding a home, it might be a good idea to research schools beforehand and select a neighborhood that directly feeds into the schools you want your kids to attend.
-Remember that there are many private school options in the area also to consider.
+Remember that there are many private school options in the area to consider.

 For those interested in higher education opportunities, the University of Central Florida is located in Orlando and is the second-largest university in the United States.
-This public research university has almost 72,000 students and offers up to 230-degree programs.
-On the other hand, if you are searching for a state university at half of the cost, then consider attending Valencia College.
-Offering over 120 programs to its students, earn a two or four-year degree.
-Valencia College is now also offering a dual enrollment program to high school students that will allow them to take college courses and earn college credit.
-Through this program, students can earn both a high school diploma and a college degree simultaneously.
+This public research university has almost 72,000 students and offers up to 230 degree programs.
+On the other hand, if you are searching for a state university at half the cost, consider attending Valencia College.

 One of the benefits of moving to Orlando is having access to some of the best higher education institutions in the country.
 Since there are 40 public colleges and universities in Florida, use your in-state tuition status to your advantage.
 Whether you seek a K-12 or college education, visit the Florida Department of Education website for more information regarding school districts or scholarships.